fedora-ci/installability-pipeline/README.md

 ## Test execution

-The pipeline delegates the test execution to the Testing Farm (TODO: link once available).
+The pipeline delegates the test execution to the [Testing Farm](https://api.dev.testing-farm.io).
 The pipeline only collects, archive and report results.

 However, it is possible to run the installability test locally.
 To do that, clone this repository and run following command: